Bhumikakumari2027/Bhumikakumari2027/README.md

 - Advanced Excel for data analysis
 - SQL for analytics and reporting
-- Building data analytics projects
+- Building data scientist projects
 - Working with real-world datasets and insights

 ---